Virtomize/uii-go-api/README.md

    ```

    `Build` requires 3 parameters:
-   - a path to the output file
+   - A path to the output file
    - A set of required parameters represented by the `BuildArgs` struct.
     This struct should be fully initialized with valid values.
    - A set of optional parameters represented by the `BuildOpts` struct.